Shetland: Scandinavian colonisation

-Vikings then used the islands as a base for pirate expeditions to Norway and Scotland.
-In response, Norwegian king Harald Hårfagre ("Harald Fair Hair") annexed Orkney and Shetland in 875.
-Rognvald Eysteinsson received Orkney and Shetland as an earldom from Harald as reparation for the death of his son in battle in Scotland, and then passed the earldom on to his brother Sigurd the Mighty.
+Vikings used the islands as a base for pirate expeditions to Norway and the coasts of mainland Scotland.
+In response, Norwegian king Harald Hårfagre ("Harald Fair Hair") annexed the Northern Isles (comprising Orkney and Shetland) in 875.
+Rognvald Eysteinsson received the Earldom of Orkney, which then included Shetland, from Harald as reparation for the death of his son in battle in Scotland, and then passed the earldom on to his brother Sigurd the Mighty.
+Sigurd went on to conquer further territory; by the time of his death in 892, the earldom of Orkney stretched from Shetland down to Caithness and Sutherland on mainland Britain.

 The islands converted to Christianity in the late 10th century.
-King Olaf I Tryggvasson summoned the jarl Sigurd the Stout during a visit to Orkney and said, "I order you and all your subjects to be baptised.
+King Olaf I Tryggvason summoned the jarl Sigurd the Stout during a visit to Orkney and said, "I order you and all your subjects to be baptised.
 If you refuse, I'll have you killed on the spot and I swear I will ravage every island with fire and steel".
-Unsurprisingly, Sigurd agreed and the islands became Christian at a stroke.
-Unusually, from c.
-1100 onwards the Norse jarls owed allegiance both to Norway and to the Scottish crown through their holdings as Earls of Caithness.
+Unsurprisingly, Sigurd agreed, and the islands became Christian at a stroke.

+The Scottish crown claimed the overlordship of the Caithness and Sutherland area from Norway in 1098.
+The jarls thereafter owed allegiance to the Scottish crown for their territory on mainland Britain, which they held as the Mormaer of Caithness, but owed allegiance to the Norwegian crown for Orkney and Shetland.

-In 1194, when Harald Maddadsson was Earl of Orkney and Shetland, a rebellion broke out against King Sverre Sigurdsson of Norway.
-The Eyjarskeggjar ("Island Beardies") sailed for Norway but were beaten in the Battle of Florvåg near Bergen.
-After his victory King Sverre placed Shetland under direct Norwegian rule, a state of affairs that continued for nearly two centuries.
+In 1194, when Harald Maddadsson was Earl of Orkney, a rebellion broke out against King Sverre Sigurdsson of Norway.
+The Eyjarskeggjar ("Island Beards") sailed for Norway but were beaten in the Battle of Florvåg near Bergen.
+After his victory, King Sverre placed Shetland under direct Norwegian rule in 1195 as the 'Lordship of Shetland', removing it from the earldom of Orkney.